ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 All commands which issue a transaction require either a private key loaded into the tool, or a connected ledger device.

-This tutorial will only focus on stored key usage and leave ledger operation details for the mainnet deploy one, as mainnet operations requires ledger usage, while is fuji it is optional.
+This tutorial focuses on stored key usage and leave ledger operation details for the mainnet deploy one, as mainnet operations requires ledger usage, while for fuji it is optional.

 `Avalanche-CLI` supports the following key operations: